The Motherload cover art

 About this listen

-Like most of us, Sarah Hoover grew up imagining a certain life for herself—career, love, marriage, children—and when Hoover moved from Indiana to New York City to study art history, the life she’d imagined began falling into place.
-She got her degree, landed a job in a gallery, made friends, and went on some exceptionally bad dates.
-She also met interesting artists, one of whom became her future husband (a whirlwind romance, theirs, exciting even with its imperfections).
-But when Hoover got pregnant, the life she imagined began to unravel.
+Like most of us, Sarah Hoover grew up imagining a certain life for herself, and when she moved from Indiana to New York City to study art history, the life she’d imagined began falling into place.
+She got her degree in art history, landed a job in a gallery, made friends, and met interesting artists, one of whom became her husband.
+But when Hoover got pregnant, everything in her life began to unravel.

 ©2025 Sarah Hoover (P)2025 Simon & Schuster Audio